No Dial Tone: Fixed Phone Troubleshooting

 If you don't have an alternate handset but have access to an alternate working phone line (eg. at your workplace, a friend or neighbour's house etc), try your handset with that line.

 If you have a dial tone on an alternate phone line, then you've eliminated your handset as the likely cause of the problem and the issue could be related to a network and/or wiring fault.
 Please go to the next step.

 Thanks for attempting troubleshoot the problem, it looks like we may need to help you out.
-Please contact our Service Difficulties & Faults Team on 13 13 44 (Open 24/7) from another phone service or a mobile.
+Please contact our Service Difficulties & Faults Team on this contact number from another phone service or a mobile.

 Don't stress, calls to this number from Optus Mobiles and most other services are not timed.
 If you're not with us, check with your provider if you're unsure.
 You can also ask the technician you're speaking with to ring you back, we're only too happy to do so.